diyaahhhhh/30-days-Python/README.md/Day 7/README.md

    - Use a `while` loop to continuously ask the user for input until they type 'done'.

 2. **Display the List:**
-   - After exiting the loop, print each item in the list.
+   - Print the final list.